k2view-academy/K2View-Academy/articles/31_external_resources/01_external_jars.md

    Note that JAR is highlighted in yellow.

-3. Restart Fabric or reopen the project.
+3. Restart the Fabric local server or reopen the project.

-4. Using the external JAR file, create a new enrichment function named **E164PhoneFormat** in the **CUSTOMER** LU:
+4. Create a new enrichment function named **E164PhoneFormat** in the **CUSTOMER** LU:

    - Add the relevant JAR classes in the **Logic** Java file: